 Because CHV is a virus, there is no cure for it.
 Most puppies that get it do not survive.
 Keeping the little guys warm can sometimes help, however, because the virus only survives at cold temperatures.
 Older pups may respond to anti-vomiting medication.

-If a puppy with CHV does make it, it will probably have serious health problems for the rest of its life.
+If a puppy with CHV does make it, they will probably have serious health problems for the rest of their life.
 Older dogs that get CHV can go on to infect other pooches indefinitely.

-If you'd like to read real stories about owners dealing with the canine herpes virus, or if you have some questions of your own that you'd like to ask a vet, check out Canine Herpes Virus Infection in Dogs.
+If you'd like to read real stories about owners dealing with the canine herpes virus, check out Canine Herpes Virus Infection in Dogs.

-How Is CHV in Dogs Similar to Shingles in Humans?
+How Is Canine Herpes Virus in Dogs Similar to Shingles in Humans?

 While the viruses are different, the illnesses from shingles and CHV can mimic each other.
-Common issues include:
+Although CHV presents with more symptoms than shingles does, the common issues include:

 Skin lesions and redness